April 1, 2009

 My brain stretches hard to recall a passage about tapping into a current of singing that existed outside of normal time, these pulsing jetstreams of melody and poetry and all the human longing – timeless and universal.
 Always there.
 Not always heard.

 When I listen to “The Trapeze Swinger” by Iron & Wine, that’s the closest I can come to expressing its perfection.
-Opening with the tinkle of a windchime, it sounds like waking from a dream on your front porch in the late afternoon in Springtime, or maybe not waking at all but being suspended.
+Opening with the tinkle of a windchime, it sounds like waking from a dream on your front porch in the late afternoon in springtime, or maybe not waking at all but being suspended.
 Somewhere where –for once– you can hear the currents.

 “Please remember me, happily, by the rosebush laughing, with bruises on my chin….” the song begins, with golden beauty and purplish contusions from the first lines.
 The song weaves those two threads of our sweetest joys and our saddest failings over and under for the next ten minutes, with a feel of looking back from a distance.
 The things we carry with us, the strange variance of memory.
 Sam Beam crafts a stunning, endless, hypnotically rhythmic masterpiece that feels like it has always existed, and you just walked somewhere into the middle.